 Consequently, this means using trial and error (i.e., mostly error) to hone their “asking” skills.
 In contrast, people who ask for and get the “yes” regularly have become skilled at “the art of the ask.”

 Does This Make My “Ask” Look Big?

-Asking for and getting what we have in mind aren't one and the same.
-We ask for permission, a referral, the sale, to be paid, for help, permission, an introduction, special treatment...Getting to “yes” depends on the skill and the size of your “ask.”
+Asking for and getting what we have in mind isn’t the same.
+We ask for permission, a referral, the sale, to be paid, for help, approval, an introduction, special treatment.
+Getting to “yes” depends on the skill and the size of your “ask.”
 Here are a few pointers to get you closer: